History of the Aether Theory

 provides Einstein’s mathematical theory of gravity with what the theory has

-long been lacking —a real-world ‘substance’ with the real ability to convey
+long been lacking —a real-world ‘substrate’ with the real ability to convey

 its essential causal mechanism.

-The definition of the phenomena we know as gravity
+The definition of the phenomenon we know as gravity

 (applicable to DSSU theory as well as Process Physics) is the inhomogeneous

-manifests as an acceleration.
+manifests as acceleration.
 The foregoing is the definition of normal

 gravity (i.e., contractile) the related definition for unified

-gravity simply includes the expansionary aspect of aether-space.
+gravity simply includes the expansionary aspect of aether.

 Indeed, the New Cosmology does have a